Skip to main content

 This is the simplest path for most people.

 1. Start Skulk on all nodes with uv run skulk.
+Fresh defaults already converge on one store.

 3. Go to Settings.

-5. Choose the store path.
+5. Choose its store path.

 6. Save the config.